 Appalachian Trail – September 22, 2017

 My feet started aching around mile 14.
 I was surprised.
 They didn’t usually start complaining until mile 17 or 18.
 I had planned to stay @ The Inn @ Long Trail for the night, which would put me at 17 and some change, and the foot fatigue began to recede from my thoughts as my stomach locked onto the image of “real food.”
-There is very little my mind prioritizes over food.
-Food was better than ibuprofen, alcohol, meth, cocaine – kidding Dad!
+It is very little my mind prioritizes over food.
+Food was better than ibuprofen, alcohol, meth, and cocaine – kidding, Dad!

 I finally arrived at the intersection for Sherburn Pass Trail.
 Many northbound hikers had told me to take this half-mile trail to the Inn, but that would cut off over a mile of the AT.
 I believe it was the trail I took in 2005, but it was now marked by a large blue blaze, not the Appalachian Trail white blaze.
 I stood at the intersection and fought my body.
 My feet, stomach, chilled body – they all screamed, DO IT-TAKE TEH BLUE BLAZE!
 I don’t consider myself what some call a “purist,” but I knew I would probably not come this way again, and I sighed dramatically as I turned and headed down the long path, turning away from the Sherburn Pass trail.